 One can imagine the bravery of the female activist, given the fact that the Libyan population isn’t used to women taking the stage and speaking up for themselves.
 This form of inequality doesn’t only apply to the North-African country as, according to the Index on Censorship, gender-based censorship is a global problem.
 Female voices that loudly challenge the status quo, experience significantly more verbal oppression than men, especially in the Middle-East and Africa.

 ‘Men can express themselves, while we are being told to be silent since we were born,’ Amani fiercely explains.
 Women represent roughly half of the world’s population, but too often decisions are made for women instead of by women, according to the Libyan blogger.
 ‘That is why I think it is so important for us to speak up.
 This isn’t a world of only men, they need to listen too.’
 Her husband Siraj, unlike many Libyan men, has supported Amani in her quest to raise her voice.
 ‘I wouldn’t vlog if it wasn’t for Siraj,’ says Amani, who considers herself lucky to have a loving, and technically advanced husband who shoots, edits and manages the channel with her.

-Fortunately, Amani’s persistence pays off and the amount of negative reactions has gradually decreased during her two years as a Youtuber.
+Fortunately, Amani’s persistence pays off and the number of negative reactions has gradually decreased during her two years as a Youtuber.
 ‘These days I mainly receive positive feedback, for instance from my father.
 At first, he asked me to stop with my videos.
 Now he even shares suggestions for future videos.’
-Such transitions from polarized discussions to constructive dialogues are exactly what Citizens’ Voice – one of RNW Media’s programmes – wishes to achieve.
+Such transitions from polarised discussions to constructive dialogues are exactly what Citizens’ Voice – one of RNW Media’s programmes – wishes to achieve.

-To conclude, the Libyan vlogger underlines the importance of such developments in the current times of division.
+Amani underlines the importance of such developments in the current times of division.
 ‘We are in great need of a world, wherein we collaborate, wherein men and women are represented equally and wherein both sexes complement one another.’